wangfeng70117/Gaussian-Extracting/README.md

 # Dataset
 For evaluating the segmentation quality and reconstruction quality in the paper, you can refer to [the dataset documentation](doc/dataset.md).

-# Source Code
-Our source code will be released after the paper is accepted.

 # Config & Running
 ## Tracking Anything with DEVA - Automatic Segmentation and 3DGS Integration